 Tim ended the chapter with this:

 I’m not suggesting you should go out and actively seek rejection (though apparently there’s some benefit to that).
-I am suggesting that it’s a good idea to prepare for rejection, for it’s sure to come.
-Preparation is a great first step in how to handle criticism.
+I am suggesting a change in attitude towards criticism.
+It’s a good idea to prepare for rejection and destructive criticism, for it’s sure to come your way.

 An important principle to remember is this: it’s your work under the microscope — not you.
 The writing, not the writer.

 With your writer hat on, you should fully engage with your work, emotionally.
-But the editor, publisher, and marketer hats work better if you can manage an emotional separation, allowing you to consider criticism more objectively, mining the gold and discarding the dross.
+But when it's time to put on the editor, publisher, and marketer hats, you'll perform better if you can manage an emotional separation, allowing you to consider criticism more objectively, mining the gold and discarding the dross.

 For more on this, see Sue Weems’s excellent article on How To Plan for Writing Rejection.